woofwoofinc/cargo-sphinx/docs/building.rst

 .. _Rust: https://www.rust-lang.org
 .. _rustup: https://www.rustup.rs

-The following dependencies are also needed to build Cargo Sphinx.
+The following dependencies are also needed to build the project.

 * CMake_: Needed by Cargo tool library dependency.
 * Libssl_: Needed by Cargo tool library dependency.